juliabiswas/neural-net/README.md

 # neural-net
-a neural network (multilayer perceptron) built from scratch, implements gradient descent to minimize error
+a multilayer perceptron written in Java that implements gradient descent to minimize error and can process BMP image files

 ## usage
 see the README.txt file for giving user specifications. an example control file is also provided.